ocoretech/CTF-workbook/VulnTraining.md

 ### **2. Finding endpoints**

-With the help of "ffuf" tool, search for directories/endpoints.
+Start up "ffuf" tool, search for directories/endpoints (ffuf -w CTF/content.txt -t 2 -p 1.0 -H "Cookie: $cookie" -u https://vulntraining.co.uk/FUZZ).
-There are multiple endpoints provided in the reseult, use all of them in the server and look for which one provides you the information.
+There are multiple endpoints provided in the result, use all of them in the server and look for which one provides you the information.

 With "robots.txt" you will find a secret directory.
-Insert it in the URL and wait for the results.
+Insert it in the URL and wait for the result.
 Fourth flag has been found using the directory "robots.txt"

 ![image](https://github.com/ocoretech/CTF-workbook/assets/67775716/f1c90a1b-8c88-45ec-9d68-cc007dfb2135)